Welcome

 Why should I attend this course?

 All didactics are in-person.
-While watching videos may be convenient to get through the didactics as many programs do, it pales in comparison to being live in a room and able to ask questions of world-class experts as you think of them in real-time.
-In the clinic, you will review patients’ medical histories, start the IV, administer sedative agents and do dentistry.
+While watching pre-recorded videos may be convenient and cheaper, as most programs do, it pales in comparison to being live in a room and able to ask questions as you think of them in real-time, of world-class experts.
+In the clinic, you will review patients’ medical histories, start the IV, administer sedative agents, and do dentistry.
 Just like you’ll do in private practice.
-I don’t believe there are any other courses that can say that.
-We start at 8:30 AM sharp each day for the didactic sessions.
-We finish at 5 PM on Thursday-Saturday and we finish at 1 PM each Sunday.
-The clinic has long days, generally 6:30 AM until 7:30 PM.
-We provide breakfast and lunch for you and your assistants each day of the course.

 The Oregon AGD works with the Oregon Board of Dentistry to get all course participants a temporary license to practice dentistry and perform parenteral moderate sedation that is good for the clinical course dates.
 This is based on your dental license being in good standing in your state and with no restrictions or other limitations.
-It is very important that you be properly licensed when participating in the clinical portion of an IV sedation course.
 All of our faculty have either a permanent or temporary license in Oregon as well.
-We feel this is a very important consideration when considering an IV sedation course.
+The ORAGD has appropriate professional malpractice insurance.
+To protect yourself, it is important that you and the faculty teaching are licensed in the state where the clinical component occurs and where there is adequate professional malpractice insurance in place.

 Pediatric patients will not be treated in this course nor do we advocate parenteral moderate sedation for patients under the age of 16.